Feb. 26, 2014 at 11:03 AM ET

-TODAY nutritionist Joy Bauer and fitness trainer Jeff Halevy are encouraging viewers to blast belly fat with our "6 months to a 6-pack challenge.
+TODAY nutritionist Joy Bauer and fitness trainer Jeff Halevy are helping viewers blast belly fat with our "6 months to a 6-pack challenge.
 Throughout the series, they share ab-friendly recipes and exercise moves to help you get abs of steel.

-Start with your hands at your sides and jump, while raising the hands overhead, and simultaneously landing in a squat position.
+Start with your hands at your sides and jump, while raising the hands overhead, and land in a squat position.
 Return to the starting position by jumping out of the squat and returning the hands to your sides.

 Try to perform these repetitions as rapidly as possible, while maintaining proper form.
 Beginners should aim for 30 seconds of work followed by 30-60 seconds of rest for 8-12 rounds.
 Intermediate and more advanced trainees can up the challenge by performing the exercise for a minute and then resting for only 30 seconds for 8-12 rounds.

-To reap the benefits of walking for exercise, you must walk around 3mph (a 20:00/mile pace) for at least 20 minutes.
+To reap the benefits of walking for exercise, you must walk at a three mile-per-hour (or 20-minute mile) pace for at least 20 minutes.

 Reverse lunge + overhead press